Have you ever been charged a cancellation fee from Lyft?

 How to avoid cancellation fees

-Also, make sure that your pickup location is accurate.
-Drivers go directly to the GPS location in the app and will cancel after 5 minutes if you’re not there.
+There are three main ways to avoid cancellation fees: Only request a ride when you know you want it, make sure to go out to the driver quickly after they arrive, and double check that your pickup location is accurate.
+Drivers go directly to the GPS location in the app and will cancel if you’re not there.

 Get flexible cancellations with Lyft Pink